 Managing climate and natural disaster risk

-As a result of increased insurance penetration, losses from natural catastrophes are expected to rise.
-Although insured losses from natural catastrophes were lower in 2014 than in recent years, the number of events was among the highest ever recorded.
+Although insured losses from natural catastrophes were lower in 2015 than in recent years, the number of events was among the highest ever recorded.
 The expectation is that, as a result of climate change, extreme weather events like hurricanes and floods will increase.
 Moreover, the economic losses from such events are also expected to rise given a higher concentration of assets in exposed areas.
 If no action is taken, climate change could cost the world economy an estimated 20% of global GDP by the end of this century.

-Understanding natural catastrophe risks and the impact of climate change is critical to cost Swiss Re’s business accurately and to structure sound alternative risk transfer solutions.
+Understanding natural catastrophe risks and the impact of climate change is critical to cost our business accurately and to structure sound risk transfer solutions.
 By sharing this knowledge, we help our partners to identify cost-effective measures to protect themselves.
 In addition, we provide solutions to cover the residual risk that cannot be avoided.

-- We continued to share our data on the potential impact of major nat cat events on cities.
-Following on from the publication “Mind the risk: a global ranking of cities under threat from natural disasters”, we launched our “Risky cities” publication series in 2014, which provided more detailed data for Los Angeles, Tokyo, Mexico City and Rome;
+- We continued to share our data on the potential impact of major natural catastrophe events on cities.
+Following on from last year’s publication “Mind the risk: a global ranking of cities under threat from natural disasters”, we extended our “Risky Cities” series in 2015, providing more detailed data for Istanbul and Bangkok;

 - We launched a “Flood Focus” series of publications starting with Vietnam, released “Four earthquakes in 54 days” and an updated version of “Closing the protection gap”.

 The impact of climate change on sovereign ratings